robertbraeutigam/scan/README.md

 If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the connection without any further messages, unless otherwise instructed by specific messages.
-The initiating party must not retry opening connections more often than 60 times / minute, but may implemenent any heuristics to distribute those reconnects inside the minute.
+The initiating party must not retry opening connections more often than 60 times / minute, but may implement any heuristics to distribute those reconnects inside the minute.

 ### Types